ezagroba/llewt/README.md

 ### When to do what

 The event has been held on the last Saturday of June for all three editions so far.
-The date for 2025 has not yet been announced.
+The date for 2025 will be Saturday July 12th.

 There are a couple milestones ahead of the event: